edesmontils/BE4DBPedia/README.md

 The result is, for each user file, a file (named 'userIp-be4dbp-tested-TPF.xml'), valid with 'http://documents.ls2n.fr/be4dbp/log.dtd', where each 'entry' (a BGP) is evaluated according to the data provider.

-Next, rank BGPs.
+Next, rank BGPs to identify most frequent ones

 ```
 python3.6 bgp-ranking-analysis.py ./data/logs20151031/logs-20151031-extract/*/*-tested-TPF.xml
 ```

-The result is, ror each user file, a file (named 'userIp-be4dbp-tested-TPF-ranking.xml') valid with 'http://documents.ls2n.fr/be4dbp/ranking.dtd'.
+The result is, for each user file, a file (named 'userIp-be4dbp-tested-TPF-ranking.xml') valid with 'http://documents.ls2n.fr/be4dbp/ranking.dtd'.

 Next, we suppose that LIFT results are in the directory './data/divers/liftDeductions/traces/'.
+This directory contains a set of directories (one by hour).
+Each one contains a file for each user (same hierarchy as for dbpedia log extraction).

+Like for dbpedia extracted BGPs, rank BGP founded by LIFT.

 ```
 python3.6 bgp-ranking-analysis.py ./data/divers/liftDeductions/traces/*/traces_*-be4dbp-tested-TPF-ranking/*-ldqp.xml -t All
 ```

-Then, compute precision and recall that produce a set of CSV files
+Then, compute precision and recall to produce a set of CSV files

 ```
 sh bigCompare.sh